Dirac geometry II: Coherent cohomology: Dirac stacks

-of the map in question along the map induced by the open immersion of $U_0$ in $X$ is an equivalence.
+of the map in question along the map induced by the open immersion of any $U_0 \in \mathfrak{B}$ into $X$ is an equivalence.
 Since colimits in $\sheaves(\Aff_{\lambda})$ are universal, and since the Yoneda embedding preserves limits, the canonical map